 Fair For Life

 Fair For Life (FFL) is a lesser-known certifier that originated from the IMO organic certifying organization.
 Like Fairtrade International and the SPP, Fair For Life will certify specific products, rather than a whole brand or company.
 And because it was started by an organic certifier, FFL has very strong environmental standards, perhaps stronger than any other organization in this list.
 While we don’t have a lot of FFL-certified fair trade products in Canada, the number is slowly increasing.
-Cha’s Organics and Zatoun Oil are two of the Canadian fair trade brands that Rosette carries, for example.
+Zatoun Oil is one of the Canadian fair trade brands that Rosette carries, for example.

 Fair trade businesses

 Fair trade businesses are the ones that create and usually distribute the products that we buy, using the raw materials from the producers.
 These are the ones who put their brand name on the product packaging and promote their fair trade products.
-Some examples of these businesses: Camino, Cha’s Organics, Nu-Tea.
+Some examples of these businesses: Zatoun, Ten Thousand Villages and Ark Imports.

 Fair trade would be nothing without the producers.
 They’re the ones that work the fields to grow the cocoa beans for your chocolate bar, or the cotton for your shirt.
 It’s hard work!
 So the fair trade movement works hard to ensure that producers receive a fair wage for their labour.

 Sometimes when people talk about producers, they’re also talking about artisans who make fair trade products like handicrafts.
 These are people who do other types of skilled labour like weaving fabric or upcycling items into beautiful home decor.

 That’s you!
 The person who consumes fair trade products once they’re available for purchase.
 They play an important role in the fair trade movement because they invest money in the system and keep it going!